Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Results

-In this section we show how the quanto-corrected CDS par-spreads are affected by changing the value of some of the parameters.
+In this section we show how the quanto-corrected {CDS par--spreads} are affected by changing the value of some of the parameters.
 Specifically

-\begin{itemize} \item we show in Figure \ref{fig:yayb} the dependence of CDS par-spread on the values of $\rho$ and $\gamma^Z$. \item we show in Figure \ref{fig:sigmaFX} the dependence of CDS par-spreads on the value of $\sigma^{Z}$ for different values of $\sigma^Y$.
-For the ranges of values chosen, a stronger dependence is showed on $\sigma^Y$ than on $\sigma^{FX}$; \item we show in Figure \ref{fig:rhoSpread} the dependence of CDS par-spreads on the value of $\rho$ for different values of $\sigma^Y$.
+\begin{itemize} \item we show in Figure \ref{fig:yayb} the dependence of {CDS} par--spread on the values of $\rho$ and $\gamma^Z$. \item we show in Figure \ref{fig:sigmaFX} the dependence of {CDS} par--spreads on the value of $\sigma^{Z}$ for different values of $\sigma^Y$.
+For the ranges of values chosen, a stronger dependence is showed on $\sigma^Y$ than on $\sigma^{FX}$; \item we show in Figure \ref{fig:rhoSpread} the dependence of {CDS} par--spreads on the value of $\rho$ for different values of $\sigma^Y$.
 In particular, we show how the impact of correlation increases with $\sigma^Y$. \end{itemize}

-The parameter which affected the most the value of the spreads in this analysis is, as one expects, the devaluation rate, $\gamma^Z$ (cf Figure \ref{fig:yayb}).
-For the value of the parameters chosen, a change in the instantaneous correlation from its extreme values, -1 and 1, can usually move the par spread of less than 10bps, while moving the devaluation rate to its extreme value, 1, can bring to zero the level of the par spread.
+The parameter which affected the most the value of the spreads in this analysis is{, as one expects,} the devaluation rate, $\gamma^Z$ (see Figure \ref{fig:yayb}).
+For the {chosen} value of the parameters, a change in the instantaneous correlation from its extreme values, $-1$ and 1, can usually move the par spread of less than 10bps, while moving the devaluation rate to its extreme value, 1, can bring to zero the level of the par spread.

-Figure \ref{fig:sigmaFX} shows that par-spreads' sensitivity to the volatility of the FX rate process is slightly weaker than the one to the log-hazard rate's volatility for the chosen ranges of parameters' values.
-In our example, a 5Y par-spread can change of around 10 bps with $\sigma^Z$ ranging from 1\% to 20\%, while it can range up to 30 bps with $\sigma^Y$ going from 20\% to 70\% and with $\sigma^{Z}$ fixed at 20\%.
+Figure \ref{fig:sigmaFX} shows that par--spreads' sensitivity to the volatility of the FX rate process is slightly weaker than the one to the log-hazard rate's volatility for the chosen ranges of parameters' values. {In our example, a} 5Y par--spread can change of around 10 bps with $\sigma^Z$ ranging from 1\% to 20\%, while it can range up to 30 bps with $\sigma^Y$ going from 20\% to 70\% and with $\sigma^{Z}$ fixed at 20\%.